SortFlex - 3D Configurator for Custom Holders & Mounts

 SortFlex lets anyone - no CAD experience needed - design custom holders and organizers directly in the browser.
 The workflow is three steps:

-The site features a gallery of popular ready-to-use templates to get started quickly — things like a shaving kit organizer, men’s bathroom toolkit, Aesop skincare set holder, olive oil bottle upside-down holder, desk stations, and more.
+The editor gives you a product catalog on the left, a live 3D viewport in the center, and base plate settings on the right.
+Pick a color, adjust dimensions, and see your design update in real time.
+The site also features a gallery of popular ready-to-use templates to get started quickly - shaving kit organizer, men’s bathroom toolkit, Aesop skincare set holder, olive oil bottle upside-down holder, desk stations, and more.

 Use Cases